 Information Required for Submission.
-The following information shall be submitted to the BOG staff in support of a request for approval of the issuance of debt.
-Additionally, the university or DSO shall provide any additional information requested by BOG or DBF staff in connection with review of any proposed debt issuance.
+The following information shall be submitted to the Board Office in support of a request for approval of the issuance of debt.
+Additionally, the university or DSO shall complete the "Checklist of Information Required for Submission to the Board Pursuant to Debt Management Guidelines," and provide any additional information requested by the Board Office or DBF staff in connection with review of any proposed debt issuance.